pop-team/pop-java/docs/introduction.rst

 infrastructures is a challenging task.
-This statement remains true even if we consider researches that have focused on enabling these types of infrastructures for scientific computing such as resource management and discovery \cite{Foster97, Grimshaw99, Czajkowski98}, service architecture
-\cite{Foster02}, security \cite{Welch03} and data management
+This statement remains true even if we consider researches that have focused on enabling these types of infrastructures for scientific computing such as resource management and discovery :cite:`Foster97`, :cite:`Grimshaw99`, :cite:`Czajkowski98`, service architecture :cite:`Foster02`, security :cite:`Welch03` and data management :cite:`Allcock02`, :cite:`Stockinger01`.
+Efforts to port traditional programming tools such as MPI :cite:`Foster98:2`, :cite:`Roy00`, :cite:`Karonis03` or BSP :cite:`Tong03`, :cite:`Williams00`, also had some success.
-\cite{Allcock02, Stockinger01}.
-Efforts to port traditional programming tools such as MPI
-\cite{Foster98:2, Roy00, Karonis03} or BSP \cite{Tong03, Williams00},
-also had some success.
 These tools allow programmers to run their existing parallel applications on large heterogeneous distributed environments.
-However, efficient exploitation of performance regarding the heterogeneity still needs to be manually controlled and tuned by programmers.\s
+However, efficient exploitation of performance regarding the heterogeneity still needs to be manually controlled and tuned by programmers.

-POP-C++ and POP-Java are implementations of the POP (**P**\ arallel **O**\ bject
-**P**\ rograming) model first introduced by Dr. Tuan Anh Nguyen in his PhD thesis \cite{Nguyen04}.
-POP-C++ is an extension of the C++ programming language\cite{Nguyen07} and POP-Java is an extension of the Java programming language\cite{popjava_tech}.
+POP-C++ and POP-Java are implementations of the POP (**P**\ arallel **O**\ bject **P**\ rograming) model first introduced by Dr. Tuan Anh Nguyen in his PhD thesis :cite:`popc_thesis`.
+POP-C++ is an extension of the C++ programming language :cite:`Nguyen07` and POP-Java is an extension of the Java programming language :cite:`popjava_tech`.
 The POP model is based on the very simple idea that objects are suitable structures to distribute data and executable codes over heterogeneous distributed hardware and to make them interact between each other.

-Inspired by CORBA \cite{corba26} and C++, the POP-C++ programming language extends C++ by adding a new type of **parallel object**, allowing to run C++ objects in distributed environments.
+Inspired by CORBA :cite:`corba26` and C++, the POP-C++ programming language extends C++ by adding a new type of **parallel object**, allowing to run C++ objects in distributed environments.
 With POP-C++, programming efficients distributed applications is as simple as writing a C++ programs.
 The POP-Java programming language extends Java and implements the same mechanisms as POP-C++.

 The POP model